 Do you have a brochure/price list you can send us?

 It is important to get as much information as possible from the supplier.
 This will give you a better idea if that supplier is within your price range and budget.
 Bare in mind many suppliers give quotes based on the time you need them, or how many of something you need.
-Also with some it may depend on the time of year, in less busier times, they maybe more willing to give discounts.
+Also with some, it may depend on the time of year, in less busier times, they maybe more willing to give discounts.
+So have your numbers ready to give them.

 Do your prices include VAT?